5 “Must Haves” of Monitoring Containerized Apps

 Use Machine Learning to Automate Your IT Operations

 Containers, clouds, and micro-services have enabled us to create applications of unprecedented complexity.
 Throwing more people at the problem doesn’t work.
-You need machine learning to ingest and analyze streaming data in real time and point your people to the right place to fix the problem.
+You need machine learning analytics to ingest and analyze streaming data in real time and point your people to the right place to fix the problem.

 Today’s IT operations tools trigger numerous alarms but they have no inherent capability to distinguish the critical, service impacting events from false positives that do not require the immediate attention of an operator.